- To encourage communication between Linfield student-athletes and the athletic administration.

 NCAA Division III Week

 Partnering with the Linfield Athletic Department and in conjunction with the NCAA, SAAC celebrates Division III Week in April of each year to showcase the division’s focus on the entire athletic experience: academic, athletic and extra-curricular.
-To commemorate "40 Years of Division III" in 2014, the Wildcats hosted a student-athlete talent show and student-athlete barbeque, and featured profiles of student-athletes that best embody the Division III philosophy on the athletics website and on printed materials around campus.
-In 2013, SAAC coordinated several activities for Division III Week, including a “Team Wear Day,” Special Olympics Basketball Tournament Fundraiser and a speech by nationally recognized motivational speaker Dr. Will Keim.
+Past activities have included a student-athlete talent show, team trivia night, leadership summit/retreat, student-athlete BBQ, Special Olympics Basketball Tournament Fundraiser, presentation by nationally recognized motivational speaker Dr. Will Keim.
+Linfield's SAAC also highlights teammates who best embody the Division III philosophy by a Q&A profile that is printed out and distributed around campus.